Why Do People Date People Who Look Like Them?

 This trend is even more noticeable in biracial couples.
 Research has shown that biracial men and women tend to select partners who share their ethnic background.
 This is believed to be due to in-group bias, implicit egotism, and the familiarity effect.
 While this tendency to seek out a partner who resembles you can be helpful in finding a good match, it’s important to remember that chemistry is also an important factor in choosing a significant other.

-Other Posts: How to End a First Date Without Hurting Your Date's Feelings
+Other Posts: How to Initiate a Kiss on a Date

 3. They’re genetically similar